 I’ve been restoring furniture and carrying out front door restorations for over 30 years.
-As a child my dad would try to get me enthused about projects he would be doing around the house (see – Why Us?).
+As a child my dad would try to get me enthused about projects he would be doing around the house.

-These memories have given me a great passion for making something good again.
+These memories have given me a great passion for problem solving and making something good again.
 Sometimes restoring a Victorian or Georgian front door is challenging but when you make a door beautiful again after years of neglect, it can be a very proud moment.